What are the FSMO Roles in Active Directory?

 For certain types of changes, Windows 2000/2003 incorporates methods to prevent conflicting Active Directory updates from occurring.

-Active Directory performs updates to certain objects in a single-master fashion to prevent conflicting updates in Windows 2000/2003.
+To prevent conflicting updates in Windows 2000/2003, the Active Directory performs updates to certain objects in a single-master fashion.

 In a single-master model, only one DC in the entire directory is allowed to process updates.
-This is similar to the role given to a primary domain controller (PDC) in earlier versions of Windows, such as Microsoft Windows NT 4.0, where the PDC is responsible for processing all updates in a given domain.
+This is similar to the role given to a primary domain controller (PDC) in earlier versions of Windows (such as Microsoft Windows NT 4.0), in which the PDC is responsible for processing all updates in a given domain.

 In a forest, there are five FSMO roles that are assigned to one or more domain controllers.
 The five FSMO roles are:

 The schema master domain controller controls all updates and modifications to the schema.
 Once the Schema update is complete, it is replicated from the schema master to all other DCs in the directory.
 To update the schema of a forest, you must have access to the schema master.
 There can be only one schema master in the whole forest.

 The domain naming master domain controller controls the addition or removal of domains in the forest.
 This DC is the only one that can add or remove a domain from the directory.
 It can also add or remove cross references to domains in external directories.
 There can be only one domain naming master in the whole forest.

 When an object in one domain is referenced by another object in another domain, it represents the reference by the GUID, the SID (for references to security principals), and the DN of the object being referenced.
 The infrastructure FSMO role holder is the DC responsible for updating an object’s SID and distinguished name in a cross-domain object reference.
 At any one time, there can be only one domain controller acting as the infrastructure master in each domain.